in

 Isle of Wight is a county with a great selection of places to visit including villages, ruins, beaches, towns, castles, historic buildings, geological features and hiking areas.

-Beaches to visit in Isle of Wight county include Whitecliff Bay, Compton Bay and Downs, Compton Bay, and Totland.
+There are a several good beaches in Isle of Wight county like Whitecliff Bay, Compton Bay and Downs, Compton Bay, and Totland.

 Lakes near